SMC Pro v2.8

 The Power of Confluence: When an HTF Order Block overlaps with an LTF FVG in the OTE zone during a Silver Bullet window — that's a textbook A+ setup.
 The AI Scanner detects these confluences automatically.

-10. Volume Profile
+13. Volume Profile & ADR

 A simplified daily volume profile showing where the most trading activity has occurred.